Luxury safari lodge collection

 Safari Collection

-The Oloi Shorua Safari Collection covers properties across East and Southern Africa that we have assessed directly — for location within the ecosystem, guide quality and retention, room count and vehicle ratio, and conservation credibility.
-Every property we recommend has been visited.
-Every guide relationship has been evaluated in the field.
+The Oloi Shorua Safari Collection covers properties across East and Southern Africa.
+We assessed each one directly — for location within the ecosystem, guide quality and retention, room count and vehicle ratio, and conservation credibility.
+We have visited every property we recommend.
+We evaluated every guide relationship in the field.

 Kenya Safari Lodges

-Kenya’s lodge collection is organised by region — the Masai Mara, the Mara Conservancies, Laikipia, Samburu, Amboseli, the Central Highlands, Tsavo, the Rift Valley, the Matthews Range, the Coast and Nairobi.
-Each region carries its own ecological character and its own criteria for what makes a property worth recommending.
+We organise Kenya’s lodge collection by region — the Masai Mara, the Mara Conservancies, Laikipia, Samburu, Amboseli, the Central Highlands, Tsavo, the Rift Valley, the Matthews Range, the Coast and Nairobi.
+Each region carries its own ecological character.
+Furthermore, each carries its own criteria for what makes a property worth recommending.

 Luxury Kenya Safari Lodges